-The worst case scenario is that Lorazepam will get blocked from being broken down by CBD and THC molecules.
+The worst-case scenario is that Lorazepam will get blocked from being broken down by CBD and THC molecules.
 If it’s blocked from being broken down, then more of it is made abundant in your system.
-This will most likely cause you to experience either intensified side effects, and/or a wider range of side effects.
+This will most likely cause you to experience either intensified side effects and/or a wider range of side effects.
 In addition, you may also experience liver failure because your liver may get overwhelmed.

-The first risk you face is either intensified side effects or a wider range of Lorazepams side effects.
+The first risk you face is either intensified side effects or a wider range of Lorazepam side effects.
 When Lorazepam is blocked from being metabolized, more of it is made abundant in your system.
-The more Lorazepam that lays present in your system, the more exposure you have to intensified or additional side effects.
-Again, this this is due to a process called ‘competitive inhibition’ also known as the ‘grapefruit effect‘.
+The more Lorazepam that lies present in your system, the more exposure you have to intensified or additional side effects.
+Again, this is due to a process called ‘competitive inhibition’ also known as the ‘grapefruit effect‘.
 Thus, the risk of taking CBD oil and Lorazepam is the high likelihood of intensified and/or multiplied side effects.